 Christopher Renzulli is a partner with the Renzulli Law Firm, and is its Preferred Counsel for Civil Litigation Matters.
 Mr. Renzulli’s specialized practice focuses on the firearms industry in many capacities, including the defense of product defect claims, preparation of product literature, conducting recalls and retrofits, and ATF compliance.

 Scott Allen, FFLGuard’s HelpDesk Counsel, is the curator of all HelpDesk responses among FFLGuard’s Subject Matter Experts and the National Coordinating Counsel.
 He has over 20 years of experience in firearms law and Federal/State firearms compliance.

-Michael Patrick is a partner with the Renzulli Law Firm, and is its Preferred Counsel for Intellectual Property and Contractual Matters.
+Michael Patrick is a partner with the Barton LLC, and is FFLGuard‘s Preferred Counsel for Intellectual Property and Contractual Matters.

 Dr. Stephen Halbrook, FFLGuard’s Preferred Counsel for Constitutional Affairs and Application, lends his input to the Program regarding the constitutionality of firearms-related matters and cases.
 He updates FFLGuard clients through intermittent emails and briefs, and participates in individual client matters as requested by the NCC.